labex-labs/open-source-labs/python/python-mastery/lab-ex3-3-class-variables-and-class-methods/en/step2.md

 print(f"Cost: {s2.cost()}")
 ```

-Run this file to see the results:
+To see the results, run the following commands in your terminal:

 ```bash
 cd ~/project
 python test_class_method.py
 ```

-You should see output similar to:
+You should see output similar to this:

 ```
 Stock: AA